joemoose/dungeoneers.d20/docs/appendix-a-reference.md

 **Initiative**

-Make a DEX or a WIL check to act before your opponents.
+Make a DEX or a WIL check to act before your opponents *in the first round* of combat.
+Players that fail this save *lose their turn* for the first round.

+Players go before their opponents in the second and all subsequent rounds.

 **Attacks**